Chico Salmon: Major league baseball career

-Salmon was not particularly well-known for his fielding.
+Salmon was not particularly well known for his fielding.
 While he was still with the team, the Orioles had a mock award named the Chico Salmon No Touch Award "to recognize fielding prowess that had all the deftness of a rhinoceros knitting," according to Jim Palmer.
 He was, however, widely known for his belief in ghosts which caused him to always sleep with the lights on.
+He had to confront this fear during his 1964 army service, where he could not sleep with lights on, but he never really overcame it later in life.